BuildCLI/BuildCLI/PROJECT_FAMILIARIZATION.md

    * **CONTRIBUTING.md:** Contains guidelines for contributing to the project, including how to report issues and submit pull requests.

       **This structure helps in organizing the different components of the tool, making it easy to navigate and extend as the project grows.**

+## Classes with Interfaces

+In BuildCLI, several key classes implement interfaces, allowing for modularity and flexibility in the application.
+For instance, the `RunCommand` class implements the `BuildCLICommand` interface.

+- The `RunCommand` class is responsible for executing the main build command, orchestrating other components to run the build process.
+- The interface `BuildCLICommand` ensures that all command classes have a consistent structure, making it easier to extend and maintain the project.

+By using interfaces, BuildCLI can easily add or replace commands without affecting the rest of the codebase, promoting scalability and adaptability.

+## Color System for Logs

+BuildCLI utilizes a color-coding system for logs to improve the clarity and readability of messages in the terminal.

+- **Info** messages are displayed in **blue**, providing general information about the build process.
+- **Warning** messages appear in **yellow**, drawing attention to potential issues or cautions.
+- **Error** messages are highlighted in **red**, indicating critical problems that need immediate attention.

+This color system makes it easier for developers to quickly identify different types of log messages, ensuring better troubleshooting and faster responses to issues.